DynamicLoader/ABYDOS/ReadMe.md

 ## Testing

 It's not necessary to build OpenSBI for a full installation of QEMU (-bios=default).
-(But for now we'd use 0x80100000 as kernel start, which does NOT compatible with default 0x80200000) If you don't, please compile it with `PLATFORM=generic FW_JUMP_OFFSET=0x80100000` then run the QEMU using the command in the project directory:
+If you don't, please compile it with `PLATFORM=generic` then run the QEMU using the command in the project directory:

 ```bash
 qemu-system-riscv64 -M virt -m 256M -nographic -bios build/opensbi/build/platform/generic/firmware/fw_jump.elf -kernel build/AbydOS_KNL